 Expected future expenses and income also include cash flows for reinsurance to finance acquisition costs.
+Intragroup transactions are also shown in the future cash flows, which were adjusted to the current circumstances due to the insolvency of FWU AG.

 Future contributions (and associated benefits) do not take into account any future index adjustments of premiums.